-There were late applications outside the granted application period and the IEC wrote to the structures and informed them that their applications would not be entertained as they fell outside the permitted application time.
+There were late applications outside the granted application period and IEC wrote to the structures and inform them their applications would not be entertained as they fell outside the permitted application time.

-Two structures from Limpopo and Tshwane were disqualified, as the IEC found them to be in violation of the Electoral Code of Conduct.
+Two structures from Limpopo and Tshwane were disqualified due to the reason that the IEC found them to be in violation of the Electoral Code of Conduct.